-Select the Create menu item in the Time model context menu.
+Select New time model in the Time models context menu.

-A new time model, named New time model has now been created.
+A new time model, named time model 0, has now been created.
 When it appears on screen, this entry automatically switches to "Rename" mode, as the presence of the input field reveals.
 Rename the entry to Workday.
-Should you involuntarily click anywhere else on the screen, the program exits "Rename mode" for this entry, and the model designation New time model remains.
-Click twice (but don't double-click!) on the New time model label to switch back to "Rename mode".
+Confirm the new name by pressing on the Enter key or by clicking outside the input field.
+Click twice (but don't double-click!) on Working day label to switch the time model back to "rename mode".
 You can also do this by selecting the Rename item in the relevant context menu.
 The designation provided must be unique throughout all of the time model group.